wilmansuarez/mlip-kubernetes-lab/README.md

 - **Deliverable:** Explore the dashboard and find out how to view the logs of a certain Pod.

 ## 3. Deploy an Update
 With Kubernetes we can seemlessly deploy an update of our app.
-We have already created an updated version of the flask app and pushed it to the Docker registry.
+There is an updated version of the flask app available in the Docker registry.
+All you have to do, is change the version number in your deployment.

 - In your `deployment.yaml` you can see that we have currently deployed the Docker image with version `1.0.0`.
 Go to the dashboard and locate the version number in the image name.
 Verify that it is indeed `marliesgoes/mlip-kubernetes-lab:1.0.0`.
-- Update the file to version `1.0.1`.
+- Update the version in the `deployment.yaml` to `1.0.1`.
 - **Deliverable:** Apply the changes with `kubectl apply -f deployment.yaml` and directly switch back to the dashboard.
 Observe how Kubernetes deploys the update and explain to the TA what happened.

 ## 4. Test Auto-Restarts